 You will be assessed, regardless of preferred division, on your admission average.
-The academic average accounts for 50 percent of the admission decision and Brock requires a minimum “B” average, equivalent to 70 percent at Brock, based on the best 10 full undergraduate degree level credits which must be completed at the time of application.
+The academic average accounts for 50% of the admission decision and Brock requires a minimum “B” average, equivalent to 70% at Brock, based on the best ten full undergraduate degree level credits which must be completed at the time of application.

 Please note the following:

 - A full undergraduate university (degree-level) credit is the equivalent of one academic year of study.
-For example, a full university course normally runs from September to April or is the equivalent of 2 semester-long courses.
-Both full-year and half-year courses are accepted to meet the 10 full undergraduate degree level admissions requirement.
+For example, a full university course normally runs from September to April or is the equivalent of two semester-long courses.
+Both full-year and half-year courses are acceptable to meet the ten full undergraduate degree level admissions requirement.

 - Please research your home University’s credit system to ensure you have met the minimum academic requirements.
 For example, if your home university follows a 3.00 and 6.00 credit hour system, a 3.00-credit course is considered equivalent to one semester of study and a 6.00-credit course as equivalent to a full university course or two semesters of study.